SpeedyWeather/SpeedyWeather.jl/docs/src/ringgrids.md

 interpolate!(grid_out,grid_in,interp)
 grid_out
 ```
-As a last example we want to illustrate a situation where we would always want to interpolate onto
+As a last example we want to illustrate a situation where we would always want to interplate onto
 10 coordinates, but their locations may change.
 In order to avoid recreating an interpolator object
 we would do (`AnvilInterpolator` is described in [Anvil interpolator](@ref))
 ```@example ringgrids